xiongxiaowen/ot-harjoitustyo/dokumentaatio/Instructions.md

 **Storekeeper's dashboard functions**
 - view registered customer list and customer's current balance (The list under the log out button);

 - process payment: receive the payment via the payment card or cash.
 Apply discounts for customers during card transactions.
 No discounts if payment type is cash.
 Transaction will be declined, if no sufficient money in card.
 ![](./pic/ProcessPayment.png)

-- load money to customer card.After successful loading, a pop up window with messages tells how much has been loaded to which customer.
+- load money to customer card.
 ![](./pic/LoadMoney.png)

+After successful loading, a pop up window with messages tells how much has been loaded to which customer.

 ![](./pic/Loadsuccessful.png)

 - view total revenue including both card and cash payment types;
 ![](./pic/TotalRevenue.png)

 - view cash balance (revenue via cash payment);
 ![](./pic/ReviewCash.png)

 - view all customer transactions.